 WashU Network volunteers are the heart and soul of our regional, professional, and shared interest and cultural networks.
 Volunteers create and maintain ties between the university and its diverse alumni community by planning and managing a wide range of events, such as panel discussions, happy hours, book talks, faculty lectures, community service projects, and sporting or cultural events.

-- Showcases of the strengths and achievements of Washington University, including faculty research and expertise, student accomplishments, academic programs, and service to society.
+- Showcasing of the strengths and achievements of Washington University, including faculty research and expertise, student accomplishments, academic programs, and service to society

 Interested in hosting a network event?